kenlegaspi/ricoh-assessment/README.md

 Run the test suite class (TestSuiteClass.java)

 Run the project as a Spring Boot App or run PrintstreamApplication.java as a Java application.
-Alternatively, please build the project using mvn package and deploy the war file in your local Tomcat repository.
+Alternatively, please build the project using mvn install or mvn package and deploy the war file (rename to printstream.war) in the webapps folder of your local Tomcat repository.

 ### Navigating the application

 1. If project is run in IDE open http://localhost:8080/home to a browser.
+Otherwise, if project is deployed in a standalone Tomcat server access it at http://localhost:8080/printstream/home.
 This should take you to the home page

 <img width="611" alt="screen shot 2017-10-31 at 7 29 49 am" src="https://user-images.githubusercontent.com/33222508/32194047-59a52e8c-be0d-11e7-80f8-3b0ea5b2731f.png">